 I take belimumab.
 Can it make it harder for me to get pregnant?

-Studies have not yet been done to see if belimumab could make it harder to get pregnant.
+Studies have not been done to see if belimumab could make it harder to get pregnant.

-Does taking belimumab increase the chance for miscarriage?
+Does taking belimumab increase the chance of miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
-Based on animal studies done by the manufacturer, and a case series and one study in humans, belimumab is not expected to increase the chance for miscarriage.
+Based on animal studies done by the manufacturer, a case series, and one study in humans, belimumab is not expected to increase the chance of miscarriage.
 Lupus itself might increase the chance of miscarriage.

 Does taking belimumab increase the chance of birth defects?

-Every pregnancy starts with a 3-5% chance of having a birth defect.
-This is called the background risk.
 Animal studies done by the manufacturer (with doses higher than the recommended dose used in people) did not show an increase in birth defects after exposure to belimumab.
-In humans, two case series and one study have not found an increased chance for a pattern of birth defects.
+In humans, 2 case series and 1 study, totaling 77 women, have not found an increased chance for a pattern of birth defects.

-Could taking belimumab in pregnancy increase the chance of other pregnancy related problems?
+Does taking belimumab in pregnancy increase the chance of other pregnancy-related problems?

 It is not known if belimumab can cause other pregnancy complications, such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
 One study did not find an increased chance for pregnancy related problems.
 Active lupus, itself, may increase the chance of pregnancy complications such as preterm delivery and poor growth of the baby.

 It is not yet known if belimumab can have an effect on the baby after birth.
 Monoclonal antibodies, such as belimumab, cross the placenta during the third trimester of pregnancy and in theory might affect the baby’s immune system (the system in the body that helps fight off infections).
-One small study did not find a risk for leukopenia, lymphopenia, neutropenia, or thrombocytopenia in the days after birth.
-Animal studies done by the manufacturer showed a weakened immune system in the offspring of females exposed to belimumab during pregnancy, but these effects went away after 3 to 12 months.
+One small study did not find a risk for a weakened immune system in the infant in the days after birth.
+Animal studies done by the manufacturer showed a weakened immune system in the offspring of animals exposed to belimumab during pregnancy, but these effects went away after 3 to 12 months.

 Does taking belimumab in pregnancy affect future behavior or learning for the child?